top of page

 The noun 'teasing' has its etymological roots in the Old English word 'tæsan,' which means 'to pull' or 'to pluck.'
 Over time, it evolved to encompass the act of playfully or mockingly provoking or taunting someone, often with the intention of causing mild amusement or annoyance.
 The term 'teasing' reflects the playful or light-hearted pulling or tugging at someone's emotions or reactions, much like how one might pull a thread or pluck a string.
 It captures the nuanced art of gently ribbing or provoking another person in a way that fosters a sense of humor and camaraderie, even if it may occasionally lead to mild irritation.

-Quiz: Find the meaning of teasing
+Quiz: Find the meaning of the noun teasing:

 Try Again!